Go to Reviews.org AU Edition

 - Latency: 53.86 seconds

-Apologies for the very shaky hand in the GIF above, I was simultaneously very tired from hiking up a long hill and I was carrying a progressively more fussy one-year-old.
+Apologies for the very shaky hand in the video above, I was simultaneously very tired from hiking up a long hill and I was carrying a progressively more fussy one-year-old.
 But enough about that!
 As expected, AT&T’s latency worsened significantly in the wilderness compared to what we experienced in the suburbs.
 The average latency while streaming in the wilderness was 53.86 seconds, leaving you nearly a full minute behind live TV.

 The high latency showed itself in more ways than one—the stream itself took several seconds to start and would buffer every few minutes.
 It was usable, but far from smooth.
 Keep that in mind if you’re the type of person who likes unwinding with some TV in your tent at night.